Anime4000/IFME/README.md

 # Internet Friendly Media Encoder
 ## History
+Back on April 2013, there are no nVidia ShadowPlay or even AMD Gaming Evolve.
 Originally developed for compressing FRAPS game recording by using x264, often friends showing that IFME simple and lightweight, from that IFME was born.

+IFME using FFmpeg back-end to decode and encode source file.

 ## Introduction
 ### Downloads